-Along with each Pitcher Set comes a Sampler box of five delicious iced teas, each in its own pyramid infuser for individual use.
+We offer a variety of iced tea blends.
+Our most popular Sampler box includes five delicious iced teas, each in its own pyramid infuser for individual use.
 The quintet features Ceylon Gold, Blood Orange, Mango Peach, Ginger Pear, and Raspberry Nectar, all blended to perfection for an exceptional iced tea experience.
 Once you’ve found a favorite blend, stock up on our Tea Over Ice 5pks or Tea Over Ice Event Boxes of 40 pyramids to please a crowd or keep you cool all summer long.

 HOW TO MAKE LOOSE ICED TEA

 Turn your favorite loose leaf tea into your favorite iced tea with the Tea Jay Iced Tea Maker by Blomus.
 The purist design offers a visual highlight when presented at the table.
 Just add ice into the glass carafe, along with delicious fruits, fresh juice, water or sugar syrup.
 Add loose tea and hot water into the filter reservoir which is integrated into the stainless steel top.
 Once the tea is done steeping, twist the top and watch as the hot tea releases into the carafe below, mixing with the ice making delicious iced tea in minutes.